Evthron/blog/evthronblog/content/code/shell/index.zh.md

 - what about the '\'? why \- is required for both single and double quotes?

+## characters that needs to be escaped in double quotes
+regex?

 # sed
 use multiple `-e` arguments to sed the same string multiple times